Substance Abuse Education for Delaware Nurses

 CONCLUSION

-Currently, there is an epidemic of prescription drug abuse, diversion, and overdose deaths not only in Delaware but also across the country.
+Currently, there is an epidemic of prescription drug misuse, diversion, and overdose deaths not only in Delaware but also across the country.
 The complexity of this crisis creates challenges for federal, state, and local governments as well as nongovernmental partners who must confront the growing impacts on the community.

 The opioid epidemic in this country has evolved and escalated along with an epidemic of chronic pain.
 With current evidence affirming that less-risky pain alternatives are just as effective as opioids for managing chronic pain, it is clear that there must be a cultural shift away from treating chronic pain with opioid medication.